 |My two babies, they are my responsibility but doesn't mean I neglect myself!|

 Are you someone who has to bring their work home with them?
 Yea, me too.
 I still have plans to write out for my clients.
 I also must prep my foods and eat my meals (I usually have 3 meals left when I get home).
 Are you someone in a relationship?
-Yea, me too.
+Yea, I was too, at the moment I am not but it's now added stress.
 This lifestyle can seem selfish because of how much time and attention we must pay to ourselves.
 But our significant others deserve our time and attention as well in order to maintain a happy home.
-My boyfriend works long hours and to show my appreciation, I prep his meals along with mine.
+I remember when I had to prep my ex's meals along with mine.
 Then goes homework time and study time for Azaylie.
 Finally I get some down time at around 7pm.
 Not really, this is when I study and do research before my last meal, and then I try to be in bed by 9pm to start my day at 4am once again.
 Looking at this in writing seems so much simpler than when I am at home (trying to not seem overwhelming).

 What about a social life?
 I can tell you one thing…this lifestyle can get very lonely.
 I don’t really have time to go out.
 The few close friends that I socialize with usually come to my house because they understand.
 All they do is see me in the kitchen or on the computer as we are chatting away.
 This is my hectic life, and well… I love it.
 I’ve never been the type to stay still.
 But this goes to show there is always time for the gym, you just have to want to do it.
 Even if it means waking up at 5am, and for some that’s too drastic.
 It’s your life and health, you choose how you want to live and look as you age.